rootkovska/rootkovska.github.io/contact.md

 that forces the audio streams into the supernodes.
 And those supernodes, all of them, are managed by a single central administration.
 And the same occurs on most public phone networks, since ever.
+Nowadays every conversation that doesn't occur in a bunker, using a pairs-customised language, is public.

 We should be discouraging businesses and governments from forcing us into closed centralised systems.

-Nowadays every conversation that doesn't occur in a bunker, using a pairs-customised language, is public.

 That being said, my pupped identity is available for scheduled public conversations.
-I'm a late sleeper, and usually cannot do a phone call before 1100 hrs of my local time.

 Public conversations